It’s too early for this, but doesn’t mean we can’t look ahead. Order is decided by Super Bowl odds.

 14. Minnesota Vikings- Myles Murphy, EDGE, Clemson

 We could be seeing a dominant Clemson defense in 2022.
 Murphy pairs with Bresee to form a strong one-two punch on the defensive line and can be a double-digit sack guy as a pro.
-The Vikings can’t rely on Danielle Hunter as he’s been injured and the subject to trade rumors.
+The Vikings can’t rely on Danielle Hunter as he’s been injured and the subject of trade rumors.
 Have to get younger on that side of the ball.

 15. Philadelphia Eagles (via New Orleans Saints)- Kelee Ringo, CB, Georgia